realworldocaml/book/en/variables-and-functions.md

 - : int * int = (1,6)
 ```

-The syntactic role of an operator is typically determined by first
+The syntactic role of an operator is typically determined by its first
 character or two, though there are a few exceptions.
 This table
 breaks the different operators and other syntactic forms into groups
 from highest to lowest precedence, explaining how each behaves